Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Methods

-The multimedia stimuli are drawn from the Presidential Deepfake Dataset (PDD)\cite{aruna2021}, which is made up of 32 videos showing two United States presidents making political speeches.
-Half the videos are authentic videos that have not been altered by a deepfake algorithm.
-The other half have been fabricated to make the politicians appear to say something that they have not said.
+In Experiments 1a and 1b, the stimuli were drawn from the Presidential Deepfake Dataset (PDD)\cite{aruna2021}.
+The PDD consists of 32 videos showing two United States presidents – Donald Trump and Joseph Biden – making political speeches.
+Half the videos are original videos that had not been altered or manipulated.
+The other half had been fabricated to make the politicians appear to say something that they have not said.
 The fabricated videos were produced by writing a fabricated script, recording professional voice-actors reading the script, and applying a deepfake lip-syncing algorithm~\cite{wav2lip} to real videos of Joseph Biden and Donald Trump to make it appear as if the politicians actually gave such a fabricated speech.
-The mean duration of the videos is 21 seconds and all videos are recorded at 30 frames per second and have a resolution of 854 by 480 pixels.
-The PDD is balanced across three dimensions: (1) videos that have and have not been fabricated, (2) videos of Joseph Biden and Donald Trump, and (3) videos of the two politicians making concordant and discordant speeches with what the general public believes are the politicians' political views.
+The mean duration of the videos is 21 seconds and all videos are recorded at 30 frames per second.
+The PDD is balanced across three dimensions: (1) videos that had and had not been fabricated, (2) videos of Joseph Biden and Donald Trump, and (3) videos of the two politicians making concordant and discordant speeches with what the general public believes were the politicians' political views.

+In order to validate the concordance and discordance of speeches, we conducted an independent survey where 84 participants who passed an attention check rated each of the 32 transcripts for how well the political speeches match either politicians’ political views.
+Participants were instructed “For each statement, we want you to rank how closely the statement matches your understanding of President Joseph Biden or President Donald Trump’s political views” and asked to provide a judgment on a 5-point Likert scale from “Strongly Disagree” (-2) to “Strongly Agree” (2) that “This statement matches President [Joseph Biden’s/Donald Trump’s] political viewpoint: [statement].”
+Participants’ responses confirm that speeches designed to be concordant and discordant with the two politicians views were indeed concordant and discordant with the average participants’ perception of the politicians’ views.
+The Z-values of participants responses to concordant and discordant speeches are -0.25 and 0.21, respectively, and this difference is statistically significant with p < 0.001 based on a t-test.